vilusa/boratanrikulu.dev/content/journey.md

 showNavigate: false
 ---

-> I like to keep my memories.
+> Here are some photos from events I attended.
-  There are some photos that are taken at events I attended.
+  I love taking parts in events and organizing them.
-  I call this section "journey".
-I love to join events and make events.
+  Therefore "journey" is what I choose to call this section.

 ---